• Skip to main content

 Crossing the threshold can sometimes have the effect of “erasing” items in our temporary working memory, and we have to walk back our steps to remember what we wanted to do in the first place.

 Of course, this is not because thresholds and doorways are magic.
-Entering a new room means new stimuli, new sights and sounds, and new ideas popping in our heads that knock out whatever is there.
+Entering a new room means new stimuli, new sights and sounds, and new ideas popping into our heads that knock out whatever is there.

 Going into a room wanting to grab something is all fine until I see the load of laundry I need to hang, and then as soon as it enters my mind, I forget what I wanted to do in the first place.